slow-connect/slow-connect/README.md

 * ✨ I am interested in explainable AI, quantum computing, intersections of M, P and CS and more

-* 🧠  I'm learning how to solve NP-hard problems exactly in an effitient way.
+* 🧠  I'm working on post quantum encryption and attempt to break instances of the [LWE problem](https://cims.nyu.edu/~regev/papers/lwesurvey.pdf).

 ### Skills